 Joseph Campbell gained wide popularity with his book The Hero With a Thousand Faces.
 He laid out a three-stage journey of Departure, Initiation, and Return.
 Christopher Vogler expanded it in The Writer’s Journey to 12 stages to serve as a guide for writers.
 This presentation revisions this template as the aging hero’s journey.
 I propose a new mythic geometry of the spiral, with “nodal moments” in the hero’s journey as s/he pilgrimages into Elderhood, a deeper, more qualitatively inward version of aging.
 As the Hero ripens into Elderhood, s/he needs to be distinguished from simply an elderly senior citizen.

-Distinguish the original Hero’s Journey template from that of an Aging Elder’s Journey.
+Distinguish the original Hero’s Journey template from that of an Aging Elder’s Journey using behavioral examples.

 Elder With An African Face: Wisdom and Aging in African Traditions: Clyde Ford